texnixe/kirby-structure-id/readme.md

 You can set an array of structure field data and the name of the `hashID` field in your `config.php` file.
 As soon as you save the page, the structure field entries will be updated with the unique hash.

 ## Options
-The following options can be set in your `/site/config/config.php`:
+Add the following options in your `/site/config/config.php`:

 ### structure.id.data

-An array of page URIs with an  array of structure field names.
+Required: An array of page URIs with an  array of structure field names.
 You can use the placeholders `(:any)` and `(:all)`.

 ```php